 How long does the accreditation process take?

 Generally, it can take about 18-24 months for the entire procedure.
 A smaller institution may be able to prepare for accreditation in as few as 18 months.
 The Accrediting Commission meets in January and June, so prospective applicants are advised to initiate the process at least 12 months before the meeting they wish to have their application considered.
+After the Application for Accreditation is accepted, institutions must complete all steps of the accreditation process within 12 to 18 months after the determination of eligibility is communicated by DEAC.

 From whom may one seek advice in preparing to undergo an accreditation review?